AvayaExperiencePlatform/omni-sdk-js/messaging.md

 ## Messaging Conversation

 Messaging Conversation provides APIs to send and receive rich media and attachment messages, get conversation history and listen to message events.
-For more details on the APIs exposed on the Messaging Conversation, refer to the `{@link AxpMessagingConversationTrait}` interface.
+For more details on the APIs exposed on the Messaging Conversation, refer to the `AxpMessagingConversationTrait` interface.

 ### Getting conversation history